gamache/hyperresource/README.md

-#  HyperResource
-## a hypermedia client library for Ruby
+#  HyperResource - a self-inflating client for hypermedia APIs

 ## About